moja-global/About_moja_global/Contributing/How-to-Contribute-Land-Sector-Data-Analysis.md

 ### 1.1.1 The Globe's BioClimatic Zones

 Explore the Globe's [bioclimatic zone dataset](https://datasets.mojaglobal.workers.dev/0:/Bioclimatic&EcologicalZones/).
-Fill in this section by trying to answer the follwing questions.
+Fill in this section by trying to answer the follwing questions:

 1. What are the hot zones of the Globe.(provide a figure with the biodiversity hotspots)?
 2. Which continents/countries/states are dorminant/repressive with hotspots?